-How to use Glycolic Acid for the stimulation of water wells and increase water productivity
+How to use Glycolic Acid for the rehabilitation of water wells

 The Pretreatment Steps of Well Stimulation:

-Measure the water flow and compare it with historical flows to determine the flow deterioration over time and set a goal for when the cleaning procedure is required.
-The flow typically deteriorates because of gradual damages to the well formation, accumulation of deposits, or mechanical damage to the down-hole filter system.
+- Measure the water flow and compare it with historical flows to determine the flow deterioration over time, and set a goal for when the cleaning procedure is required.
+The flow typically deteriorates because of gradual damage to the well formation, accumulation of carbonate deposits, or mechanical damage to the downhole filter system.

-If iron bacteria is present, the well will need a shock treatment with chlorine to loosen the bio-slimes and organic biofilm deposits.
+- If iron bacteria is present, the well will need a chlorination shock treatment by the injection of chlorine solution to loosen the slime and organic biofilm deposits.

-Apply a high-frequency shock to loosed the scale through denoting blasting caps in the water wellbore.
+- Apply a high-frequency shock to loosen the scale by detonating blasting caps in the water wellbore.

 The Application Steps of Well Rehabilitation:

-Add the determined amount of glycolic acid solution and surge the well to facilitate the mixing and to allow the acid to penetrate into the well formation.
-Dislodge scale by starting and stopping the pump every 3 - 4 hours.
-You can also drop a large plug into the wellbore if surging the water column is not applicable.
-It is recommended to allow Glycolic acid in the well for at least 24 hrs or more.
+Add the determined Glycolic acid amount and surge the well to facilitate the mixing and allow the acid to penetrate the formation of the well.
+Dislodge the scale by starting and stopping the pump every 3 - 4 hours.
+If surging the water column is not applicable, a large plug can also be dropped into the wellbore.
+It is recommended to allow Glycolic acid in the well for at least 24 hours or more.

-Pump the water to a location (ground or biological treatment facility) in conformance with local environmental regulations.
+Pump the cleaning solution mixed with water to the ground or biological treatment facility in conformance with local environmental regulations.
 To facilitate the suspension of solid matter, purge the well slowly at first and then at about 25% of full flow.
-Also, At 15 - 30 min intervals, stop the pump long enough to allow the well to drop to its static level.
+Also, At intervals 15 - 30 minutes, stop the pump long enough to allow the well to drop to its static level.

 Continue pumping the water until the pH is within 0.5 of the original pretreatment value.
-This will typically take about 1 - 3 hrs. from the start of the flushing procedure.
-Repeat the above steps as necessary if the water flow is not fully restored.
+This will typically take about 1 - 3 hours from the start of the flushing procedure.
+Repeat the flushing and pH control as necessary if the water flow is not fully restored.